Fix: Low FPS and Stutters While Gaming on Windows 11

 Downloading the new driver version via Nvidia Experience

 3.2.
-Update the Graphics Card Driver + Physics Module on AMD
+Update AMD Graphics Card Driver

 Downloading the AMD Cleanup utility